Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 Corona Situation in Saarbrücken

-Vacine Status Germany Information about the amount of people vaccinated and information about what vacines.
+Vaccine Status Germany Information about the number of people vaccinated and information about what vaccines.

-Zeit Vacine Status Germany More detailed vacine status for Germany and some international information.
+Zeit Vaccine Status Germany More detailed vaccine status for Germany and some international information.

-Bloomberg Covid Vacine Vacination status with US focus and worldwide information.
+Bloomberg Covid Vaccine Vaccination status with US focus and worldwide information.

 The website provides a playable archive of old DEFCON challenges.
-The chanllenges are tagged by category and by original CTF.
+The challenges are tagged by category and by original CTF.

 The files are available on GitHub.